Praba-Murugesan/YouTube-Data-Harvesting-and-Warehousing-using-SQL-MongoDB-and-Streamlit/README.md

       3.We will use Streamlit to create a dashboard that allows users to visualize and analyze the data.
       4.Also used Plotly for the Data Visualization to create charts and graphs to analyze the data.

-**Tools and Technologies used**

-•	Python
-•	MongoDB
-•	MySQL
-•	YouTube Data API
-•	Streamlit
-•	Pandas
-•	Plotly
-**Conclusion**
-Overall, this approach involves building a simple UI with Streamlit, retrieving data from the YouTube API, storing it in a MongoDB datalake, migrating it to a SQL data warehouse, querying the data warehouse with SQL, and displaying the data in the Streamlit app.
-This approach can be used to identify trends, make predictions, and improve decision-making.